dan-leo/masters/thesis/v8/4_results.md

 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerEst.pdf}
 	\end{minipage}}
 \caption{Average power of telemetry test datagrams with a 25th percentile baseline around 30 $\mu{W}{h}$.
 LTE vendors show varying results between 30 $\mu{W}{h}$ and 10,000 $\mu{W}{h}$, yet Nokia shows average power consumption worse than ZTE, Ericsson and Huawei by a factor of 20 or more.
 Quectel shows slightly better values than Ublox modems, and MTN remains the leader for datagram power efficiency for various telemetry tests due to Nokia's poor performance..}
+\label{fig:res_avg}
 \end{figure}

+There is a large discrepancy in the energy consumption between MTN and Vodacom in Figure \ref{fig:res_avg} and \ref{fig:res_avgECL}.
+Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
+Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL Class 1.
+Power consumption impacts battery longevity as in \S\ref{res_battery}.

 \begin{figure}[ht]
   \subfloat[Average power measurements from Appendix \ref{appendix_measured}]{